Specification Drafting Process

 Issued Specifications and Test Plans may be further modified, for example, to correct errors or make other modifications and extensions.
 Such changes are made through the CableLabs Engineering Change Request (ECR) process as outlined on the ECR Process page.

-The interoperability events are a primary source of ECRs and help to accelerate the development work of Technology Suppliers building devices to the Specifications.
+The interoperability events are a primary source of ECRs and help to accelerate the development work of Technology Vendors building devices to the Specifications.